DevMetaMoon/txAdmin/README.md

 - Warning Sounds ([1](https://freesound.org/people/Ultranova105/sounds/136756/)/[2](https://freesound.org/people/Ultranova105/sounds/136754/)) made by Ultranova105 are licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/);
 - Special thanks to everyone that contributed to this project, specially the very fine Discord folks that provide support for others;
 - Also thanks to our Discord's `sky{something}` bot, who will hopefully spare us when he becomes self aware and rebels against humanity.
+- DevMetaMoon takes no credit to txAdmin, nor owns it.
+DevMetaMoon is not responsible for anything you break in your server using this file, if you need any help installing it please refer to this link: https://discord.gg/txadmin